George W. Parsons: Life in Tombstone

 Parsons moved with his friend Milton Clapp to the boomtown of Tombstone, Arizona.
 He worked as a laborer at first in the mines and later partnered with J. L. Redfern as mining agents.
 He became acquainted with John Clum, who was mayor as well as editor of The Tombstone Epitaph.

 The events he witnessed in Tombstone made the diaries interesting to researchers.
-He became a member of the "Committee of Vigilance" and served on its leadership "Council of Ten."
+He became a member of the "Committee of Vigilance" and served on its leadership "Council of Ten".

 Parsons was good friends with Wyatt Earp and John Clum.
 He knew lawmen Fred White, Virgil Earp, Johnny Behan, and Morgan Earp.
 He was also acquainted with men on the other side of the law, including Ike Clanton, "Curly Bill" Brocius, Johnny Ringo and others of note.
 For the next seven years Parsons would keep daily records of his day, and detailed what happened leading up to, during, and after the Gunfight at the O.K.
 Corral.

 During the Tombstone fire in June 1881, Parsons helped tear down a balcony to prevent the fire from spreading when he was struck by the falling wood.
-Parson's upper lip and nose were pierced by a splinter of wood, severely flattening and deforming his nose.
-Dr. George E. Goodfellow devised a wire framework and in a series of treatments and plastic surgery successfully restored Parson's nose to his pre-injury profile.
+Parsons' upper lip and nose were pierced by a splinter of wood, severely flattening and deforming his nose.
+Dr. George E. Goodfellow devised a wire framework and in a series of treatments and plastic surgery successfully restored Parsons' nose to his pre-injury profile.
 He refused payment because Parsons had been hurt as he was assisting others.